 Working at the intersection of vision and healing, my creative process is guided by a passion for learning and a yearning for harmony.
 I combine vibrant colors and large interlocking shapes to create visual drama.
 From decorative to expressive, whimsical to powerful, the bold simplicity of my work may recall the Jamaican island vibe of my maternal homeland, while other times reflects an innate impulse to hone in on the essential.
 A handmade human quality, balanced composition and being true to my aesthetic nature are important to me and vital components of my art.

-Through the language of color and shape I begin with some marks on the canvas and intuitively respond to what I see as I work.
+When I paint, I begin with some marks on the canvas and intuitively respond to what I see as I work.
 Some paintings go through many transformations and the layers of paint reveal my process, the risks taken, struggles, choices.
-Other times I leave what’s emerging on the canvas without covering it over, staying present to what’s there, allowing and accepting, instead of pushing it to become something else.
+Other paintings transpire with an effortless immediacy; I leave what’s emerging on the canvas without covering it over, staying present to what’s there instead of pushing it to become something else.
+The surprises interest me.

-In life we learn to observe and accept and when we do this it frees us from our preconceptions.
-I approach painting as an explorer venturing into the unknown, with openness.
-The openness allows me to see something.
-It’s the surprises that keep me painting.
+In life we learn to observe and accept, freeing us from our preconceptions.
+I approach art as an explorer venturing into the unknown with an open curiosity.
+The openness allows me to see something new.
+When a work is complete every color and shape belong.
+There’s a certain balance and harmony that’s refreshing and liberating.
+Art provides a means to expanding consciousness.
 The seeing and learning, the growth, the healing are what make art valuable.